BY KEITH M. JUDGE

 Self-employment is Capitalism’s limit.
 The American Left envisioned a Cooperative Commonwealth(26) that pursues an economic state of parity best understood as full self-employment, but self-employment is untenable when there’s a dearth of money in circulation.
 Capitalists don’t want us to engage in commerce; they want us to consume their bullshit.

 As we strengthen democracy and approach full self-employment, we depart Capitalist and Communist wage labor, and distance ourselves from Republicanism: Capitalism as Fascism in its purest form.
 That may not be how voters in The Republican Party view Republicanism, but that’s how Plato viewed Republicanism, and he wrote the book on the subject.
-The American Left understood this better than any adherent of Communism.
+The American Left understood this better than any adherent of Marxism.
 Their demand was always for more self-employment, more voting rights, more commerce.
 Rather than hurt the economy, silver had been helping the economy.

 The year immediately preceding the financial crisis of 1893 did not present symptoms or indication of approaching panic which generalizations from the history of preceding business crises in the United States had declared should be observable at such a time.(27)